Tools and Checklists

 For Stanford foreign national researchers on international travel, this letter asserts that research performed at Stanford is categorized as "fundamental research" and that the work being done by the Stanford researcher is not subject to export controls.

-For Stanford PIs with foreign research collaborators, this letter can be used when tangible property under Stanford ownership or custodianship, and already resident abroad, is to be loaned or disposed of (sold, transferred, or donated).
+For Stanford PIs with foreign research collaborators, this letter must be used when tangible property under Stanford ownership or custodianship is to be loaned or disposed of (sold, transferred, or donated) abroad.
+The letter must also be used for Stanford property already resident abroad and not under Stanford's direct control that is to be transferred to a third country.

 Wherever possible, proposals for contracts or subcontracts should include this paragraph.
 The clause not only advises the sponsor of our policies related to openness and nondiscrimination, but it also incorporates that information by reference in final contracts.